Department Chair and Program Director Handbook

 Before the semester begins, the Chair/Director should review adjunct faculty's syllabi.
 While it is not mandatory that an adjunct faculty member use the syllabus originally approved for a course, the syllabus must meet the CAS syllabus guidelines, match the approved course description that appears in the catalog, and maintain the same course learning outcomes that were originally approved.

 The Chair/Director or a designated full-time faculty member in the department is encouraged to visit an adjunct's class at least once during their first semester of teaching at USF to provide them with feedback.
-The Chair/Director may continue to visit an adjunct's class in subsequent semesters as followup if there are concerns.
+The Chair/Director may continue to visit an adjunct's class in subsequent semesters as follow-up.

 Maximum Teaching Load

-Adjunct faculty may teach no more than 8 units per term (fall, spring, or summer), for a total of up to 24 units for the calendar year, regardless of where they are teaching in the University.
+Adjunct faculty may teach no more than 8 units per term (fall, spring, or summer) and no more than 24 units in a calendar year, regardless of whether they teach in other schools at USF.
 In rare exceptions, an adjunct faculty member may be allowed to teach more than 8 units in a given semester.
-In order to allow this exception, the Chair/Director must first receive authorization from the Associate Dean who then seeks approval from the Provost's office.
+Chair/Directors must first receive authorization from the Associate Dean before assigning an adjunct to more than 8 units, and the Associate Dean must seek approval from the Provost’s Office.
+Unit overages should only be requested due to unusual circumstances and after all other options have been explored.
 Adjunct faculty must also not exceed the maximum total weekly work hours defined by the Affordable Care Act policies.
 Please consult with your Associate Dean for more details.

 The salary for adjunct faculty is set contractually as a result of collective bargaining between the USF Part-time Faculty Association and the University.
 Contact the Dean's Office for current pay scales for PHP, PHP 2, and non-PHP adjunct faculty.

-If a class is cancelled fewer than 25 days prior to the first day of class in the Fall semester and fewer than 14 days prior to the start for the Spring semester, adjunct faculty are paid a 10% cancellation fee.
+If a course is cancelled fewer than 25 days prior to the first day of class in the Fall semester and fewer than 14 days prior to the start for the Spring semester, adjunct faculty are paid a 10% cancellation fee, or 15% if a course is cancelled the day before class or later.
 The fee does not apply if the adjunct is assigned a different class, or if the class is converted to directed study.
-If a class is cancelled before this deadline, no compensation is paid to the adjunct faculty member.
+If a class is cancelled before the 25 day window begins, no compensation is paid to the adjunct faculty member.

 Reduced Enrollment Courses (Adjunct only)